QasHussain/Class-Based-Component-Practice/README.md

 Class based component Lifecycle Methods:

-componentDidMount - useEffect equivalent suitible for API and Http requests as it only runs once on mount.
+componentDidMount - useEffect equivalent suitable for API and Http requests as it only runs once on mount.

-componentDidUpdate - useEffect equivalent suitible for cases where there is a changing dependancy.
+componentDidUpdate - useEffect equivalent suitable for cases where there is a changing dependancy.

 componentWillUnmount - useEffect cleanup function equivalent.